pseudonym117/Riot-Watcher/README.rst

 riotwatcher.RiotWatcher class has been deprecated - It has been renamed to LolWatcher.
 The riotwatcher.RiotWatcher class has been maintained for backwards compatibility, but will not exist forever.

+custom_handler_chain parameter for LolWatcher (previously RiotWatcher) no longer exists.
+It has been replaced with the parameters rate_limiter, deserializer, and error_handler.
+This is part of the goal to decouple riotwatcher's external APIs from requests.

 Removed long-deprecated classes.